 The experts discussed the detection of antigens or genetic material specific to camelpox virus in samples from a camel.
 The role of arthropod vectors in the transmission of camelpox has been suggested [6] but not yet confirmed; nevertheless, genetic material from the camelpox virus has been isolated from Hyalomma dromedarii, the predominant tick species infesting camels [7].
-Recognising the possibility that a tick infected with camelpox virus might transmit viral genetic material (but not necessarily infective viral particles) to a camel, the experts emphasised the need to include the additional supporting requirements (either the camel is showing clinical signs consistent with infection with camelpox virus, or the camel is epidemiologically linked to a confirmed case of infection with camelpox virus) for confirming a case when genetic material specific to camelpox virus has been identified.
+Recognising the possibility that a tick infected with camelpox virus might transmit viral genetic material (but not necessarily infective viral particles) to a camel, the experts emphasised the need to include the additional supporting requirements (either the camel is showing clinical signs consistent with infection with camelpox virus) for confirming a case when genetic material specific to camelpox virus has been identified.